-The story that circulated in his last years was that Union troops arrested Carlos, either because they regarded him as a Confederate, in one story, or simply that he had declined to enlist, in another—and sent the former policeman ingloriously to a prison in Cincinnati, but that his old friend Andrew Johnson intervened to have him freed—thence to join the Union Army—company L, 12th Regiment, Tennessee Volunteer Cavalry—which he served for three years, some of it in the Indian Wars out west.
+The story that circulated in his last years was that Union troops arrested Carlos, either because they regarded him as a Confederate, in one story, or simply that he had declined to enlist, in another.
+Reportedly, the former policeman ingloriously found himself in a federal prison in Cincinnati, until his old friend Andrew Johnson intervened to have him freed—thence to join the Union Army—company L, 12th Regiment, Tennessee Volunteer Cavalry.
+He served for three years, some of it in the Indian Wars out west.

-He ended up in Missouri for several years, perhaps with his wife, though their daughter apparently stayed in Knoxville—or was here by 1873, when she married a young lawyer who had work at the U.S. Pension Office.
+He ended up in Missouri for several years, perhaps with his wife, though their daughter apparently stayed in Knoxville.
+Lucy, at least, was back here 1873, when she married a young lawyer who had work at the U.S. Pension Office.

 Carlos’s new son-in-law, W.F.
-Dowell, was known for his sense of humor, known to publish funny bits in the papers.
+Dowell, was known for his sense of humor, and published funny bits in the papers.
 But he struck one reporter as a “morose and melancholy-looking man.”
 After the suicide of his brother, Dowell became “deranged” himself, attempting suicide more than once before he finally succeeded by drowning himself in the river, near the downtown wharves.

 His widow, perhaps Carlos’s only child, had two or perhaps three children to raise.
 His son in law’s suicide, and his daughter’s grief, may have been the practical reason for Carlos’s return to Knoxville, reportedly after 15 years away—likely longer, if any of the Civil War stories are true.